marshallswain/feathers-pinia/docs/guide/migrate-from-feathers-vuex.md

 # 🚧 Migration from Vuex ≤ 4 🚧

 > 🚧 This page is a work in progress.
-If you see something that needs more clarity, please open an issue. 🚧
+If something needs more clarity, [open an issue](https://github.com/marshallswain/feathers-pinia/issues). 🚧

 <script setup>
 import BlockQuote from '../components/BlockQuote.vue'